-DeFi is a buzzword these days, but what is DeFi and Decentralized Finance?
+DeFi is a buzzword nowadays, but what is DeFi (Decentralized Finance)?
 And what does it actually mean?
 If it’s decentralised, where is your money stored?
 Who is making sure the system is functioning correctly, and how is it safe if no single authority is guarding it?

 Decentralized Finance Explained: What is DeFi?

 Banks hold your money and even make decisions about it in the traditional financial system.
 Having centralized authorities and intermediaries for transferring your money is time-consuming, expensive, and a serious pain in the butt!

 When you send a cross-border transaction on PayPal, this money will be deducted from your local bank first.
 Once that is done, it will be deposited in the recipient’s bank and made available to them.
 For sending a cross-border transaction, three intermediaries are involved: PayPal, your bank and the recipient’s bank!

 By leveraging the power of smart contracts, decentralized finance eliminates the centralization of power.

 Defi is short for Decentralised Finance.
 Now we’re all familiar with centralised finance or CEFI without actually realising that’s what we’re using.
 This is where a central authority (such as the government or a bank) controls the money flow and makes its decisions.

 These authorities can do whatever they want with your money: they can print more money, bringing the value down or stopping you from borrowing.
 These authorities can even restrict access to your funds anytime by freezing your bank account, which happens to millions of people each year.